 Recruiters and hiring managers can be extremely busy.
 If you think a company is moving too slowly in responding to your candidacy, keep reminding yourself that your interviewer likely has many roles to fill at once.
 There is likely a lot happening behind the scenes.
 Set yourself reminders to follow up once a week with your interviewer—be polite but clear in demonstrating your continued interest in the company and the role.

 Ready to learn more?

 Browse our Career Tracks and find the perfect fit for your next career.
-We offer online courses in UI/UX design, data science, data analytics, software engineering, and machine learning—all with our one-of-a-kind job guarantee.
-Each student gets a 6-month runway to secure a role in their industry: if you don’t, you’ll get 100% of your tuition back.
+We offer online courses in UI/UX design, data science, data analytics, software engineering, and cybersecurity—all with our one-of-a-kind job guarantee.
+Secure a role in your chosen industry, or get 100% of your tuition back!